omfj/appwash-rs/README.md

 # CLI for AppWash written in Rust

+> **Warning**
+> I AM NOT AFFILIATED WITH MIELE OR APPWASH IN ANY WAY.
+USE THIS SOFTWARE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR ANY DAMAGE OR LOSS CAUSED BY THIS SOFTWARE.

 CLI for the website [appwash.com](https://appwash.com/).
 Uses the same API.

 This projects is going to be the same as [appwash-cli](https://github.com/omfj/appwash-cli), but written in Rust.